OdyseeTeam/chainquery/README.md

 - Run `./gen_models.sh` to update the models.

 This process ensures that the generated models will match the updated schema exactly, so there are no surprises when the migrations are applied to the live db.

+## License

+This project is MIT licensed.
+For the full license, see [LICENSE](LICENSE).

+## Security

+We take security seriously.
+Please contact security@lbry.io regarding any security issues.
+Our PGP key is [here](https://keybase.io/lbry/key.asc) if you need it.

+## Contact

+The primary contact for this project is [@tiger5226](https://github.com/tiger5226)